Garoppolo leads surging 49ers past Jaguars 44-33

 FAST START

-Garoppolo got San Francisco off to a fast start by completing five of six passes for 75 yards on the opening drive that was capped by his 1-yard TD sneak .
+Garoppolo got San Francisco off to a fast start by completing 5 of 6 for 75 yards on the opening drive that was capped by his 1-yard TD sneak .
 That marked the first time the Niners scored a touchdown on their opening drive since Dec.
-11, 2016, against the Jets and the first time Jacksonville allowed one this year.
+11, 2016 against the Jets and the first time Jacksonville allowed one this year.

 BAD TEMPERS

-San Francisco scored on its first two drives, leaving the Jaguars frustrated on the sideline.
-Defensive lineman Malik Jackson and cornerback Aaron Colvin got into a heated argument near the bench that eventually was broken up by teammates.
+San Francisco scored on its first two drives, leading to the argument between Jackson and Colvin.
 Jacksonville then committed two personal fouls by Myles Jack and Yannick Ngakoue on a TD drive in the second half.
-Jackson then committed a personal foul with 1:43 remaining to give the Niners a first down.
+Jackson then committed a personal foul with 1:43 remaining to give the Niners a key first down.

+“Controlling our emotions when we’re on the field, that affects the team and that’s what we have to do a better job of,” coach Doug Marrone said.

 MOMENTUM CHANGER